ywanyi/devdocs/design-styleguide/pagegrid/pagegrid.md

 menu_order: 3
 menu_node:
 ---
-In the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}, a grid is used on all pages to establish global layouts for page templates.
+In the [Magento Admin](https://glossary.magento.com/magento-admin), a grid is used on all pages to establish global layouts for page templates.
 The grid assigns a set number of columns and rows for a page, and designers can create a layout by dividing the columns into sections, where design patterns and content can be placed.

 ## Page Grid {#page}

 <ul>
 	<li>A 12-column fluid-width content grid is placed next to the page’s 1-column fixed-width left navigation</li>